Food + Beverage

 To me, Triple O’s strikes a happy medium between mass-market burger purveyor McDonald’s and the so-called gourmet burger restaurants – in terms of both quality and price.

-The focus is on premium ingredients, without the needlessly calorific, artery-choking, and needlessly expensive add-ons.
+The focus at the best Hong Kong hamburger restaurant in is on premium ingredients, without the needlessly calorific, artery-choking, and needlessly expensive add-ons.

 What I Love …